ssp21/ssp21-spec/ssp21.md

 Outstation certificates (certificates that identify outstations to masters) will be longer lived, and will be revoked using an online CRL accessible to the masters in the system over a traditional TCP network.

-## Simplicity of implementation

-The encodings, state machines, and other technical details of the protocol shall, above all else but without sacrificing security, endeavor to be as simple to implement as possible.
-Complexity, bells and whistles, and unneeded features inevitably lead to bugs both in specification and implementation.

-A reference implementation shall be developed to inform the evolving design, and shall not be an afterthought.
-Too often standardization efforts spend too much time on paper, only to lead to designs that are difficult to implement correctly.

-## Use only strong vetted cryptography

-SSP21 shall only use algorithms that have received prolonged and intense scrutiny from the crypto community.
-This does not mean that all algorithms need to be NIST approved.
-Algorithms that are simpler to implement and/or have variations with provably constant-time implementations should be preferred.

 ## Extensible only to the extent necessary

 * Endpoints shall be able to identify the protocols version to each other during key exchange.